The Veteran in a New Field: Classical history

 The veteran in the scene has been compared with Cincinnatus, a famous Roman soldier and politician.
 Cincinnatus, like the veteran, was called to serve his country.
 Cincinnatus led the Roman Empire, only maintaining control until he was no longer needed.
 He peacefully left his post, going back to work on his farm.
 This parallels the life of the veteran within the painting.
 The veteran was called to fulfill his duty to his country, and to fight for its survival.
-After the veteran served his state, he left in order to work on his farm.
+After the veteran served his state, he left to work on his farm.

 Reception

 When The Veteran in a New Field was first exhibited in 1865, it received generally negative reviews.
 It was said to be painted quickly and sloppily, particularly in the field and in the suggested trees.
 Critics also objected to the way that the veteran harvests the grain.
-In order to harvest grain correctly, a scythe and a cradle is needed, but only a scythe is pictured in the painting.
+To harvest grain correctly, a scythe and a cradle is needed, but only a scythe is pictured in the painting.